PrincetonUniversity/SPECFEMPP/docs/api/IO/Libraries/mesh/index.rst

 The below functions are helper functions for the Fortran binary mesh database reader.
-The functions are called in :cpp:function:`specfem::IO::read_mesh` in sequential order and faciliate the reading of the mesh database.
+The functions are called in :cpp:func:`specfem::IO::read_mesh` in sequential order and faciliate the reading of the mesh database.

 .. doxygenfunction:: specfem::IO::mesh::fortran::read_mesh_database_header